-Employer Branding & Graduates Career Aspiration Survey 2021 is a joint collaboration between American Chamber of Commerce in Moldova and an MBA student from Moldova pursuing her studies at the American University of Central Asia.
-This is the first-ever cross-universities study in Moldova that sought to map graduating students' broad vocational interests (career aspirations), desired job characteristics (work values), employer brand image, and innate human motivational and moral dimensions.
+Employer Branding & Graduates Career Aspiration Survey 2021 is a study commissioned by the American Chamber of Commerce, Moldova.
+This is the first-ever cross- universities study in Moldova that sought to map graduating students' broad vocational interests (career aspirations), desired job characteristics (work values), employer brand image, and innate human motivational and moral dimensions.